 Letters of recommendation by District staff do not fall within the purview of this Policy.
-Any decision to rescind or amend a letter of recommendation is reserved for the independent discretion of the staff member who wrote it
+Any decision to rescind or

 California Education Code for Student Discipline

 Students who display inappropriate behavior may be subject to suspension as outlined in the California State Education Code 48900 and 48915.
 A student may be suspended or expelled for acts which are related to school activity or attendance while on the school grounds, while going to or coming from school, during the lunch period whether on or off campus, and during or while going to or coming from a school sponsored activity.